bitc-lang/go-compileutil/README.md

 - `reader` - Support for low-level source file I/O, including condensed position tracking.
-- `indentedWriter` - An implementation of `io.Writer` that facilitates proper output indentation.
+- `indentedwriter` - An implementation of `io.Writer` that facilitates proper output indentation.
 - `intern` - A package that maps byte sequences into unique instances, mildly specialized for common cases of symbol names found in compilation units.